Update: This project has been funded by an EA Funds grant. I am actively working on it-if you are interested in

-To prevent fraud, donors will have to get their charity to state to us that they will never return any funds to the donor, and we will need see their donation receipts.
+To prevent fraud, donors will have to get their charity to state to us that they'll never return any funds to the donor, and we'll need to see their donation receipts.
+We won't have to worry about fraud nearly as much as insurers, because our hardship payments max out at half of what recipients donated over their lifetime.
+Because of that, it is incredibly difficult to cook up a net-positive scheme involving our fund.

 As far as I know, this type of charity does not exist yet, and there are a lot of things that still need to be figured out.
 More extensive discussion can be found here (me) and here (Alicorn).
 Note that both linked essays discuss a fund that only offers support to contributors (excluding direct donors).
 I no longer think that is desirable, and it will be very difficult to convince governments to grant such a construction tax-exempt status.